CLSherrod/clsherrod.github.io/_posts/2023-12-01-one-page-guide.md

 ---
-title: "A One-Page Guide that Explains Why (and How) to Write Short Nonfiction Books - Book Review"
+title: A One-Page Guide that Explains Why (and How) to Write Short Nonfiction Books - Book Review
 date: 2023-12-01
 categories:
-- Reviews
+  - Business & Entrepreneurship
 tags:
   - marketing
+  - book-review
-permalink: "/one-page-guide-to-non-fiction-books/"
+permalink: /one-page-guide-to-non-fiction-books/
 published: true
-excerpt: "This book is a powerful and innovative guide that reveals how short nonfiction books can be both impactful and accessible for aspiring authors, demonstrating the value of brevity in publishing."
+excerpt: This book is a powerful and innovative guide that reveals how short nonfiction books can be both impactful and accessible for aspiring authors, demonstrating the value of brevity in publishing.
 ---
 In the age of information overload, where time is a precious commodity, [This Book is One Page Long: A One-Page Guide that Explains Why (and How) to Write Short Nonfiction Books (Everything You Need to Know to Start Writing and Publishing Kindle Books on Amazon) by Hassan Osman](https://amzn.to/48PiiKE)) is a refreshing and innovative approach to nonfiction publishing.
 True to its title, this book is exactly one page long, yet it manages to pack an impressive amount of value into its concise format.